aekdahl/LangSwarm-Synapse/docs/docs/tutorials/consensus.md

 ---
-title: Tutorial: Using **LangSwarm LLMConsensus** with LangChain for Multi-LLM Collaboration
+title: Using LangSwarm LLMConsensus with LangChain for Multi-LLM Collaboration
 ---

 ### Using **LangSwarm LLMConsensus** with LangChain for Multi-LLM Collaboration